ROCm/MIVisionX/samples/inference/mv_objdetect/README.md

 cd ..
 ./mv_build4/mvobjdetect <Videos_4.txt> - --install_folder . --bb 20 0.2 0.4 --v
 ```
 Note: Where Videos_4.txt has the names of input video files with full path.
-Make sure the files exist in your test system.
 e.g: Use the ../data/Videos/Videos_4.txt file.
 Modify it to specify your input files.
 The last bit (:0 / :1) chooses software or hardware mode for decoding.

 ### Step 10.
 Sample output for multiple video object detection